suiware/walrus-sites-deploy/README.md

 # Walrus Sites Deploy CLI

-Walrus Sites deployment script which publishes/updates a folder on Walrus Sites.
+Walrus Sites deployment script which publishes a folder to Walrus Sites.

 Uses the tools provided by [Suibase](https://suibase.io), so no additional configuration needed.